Whipped Squalane Face & Eye Cream

 How To Use

-Always apply face cream to warm and damp (not wet) skin.
-Creams are better able to lock in moisture when the pores are open after a warm wash.
-So, after a gentle warm wash just, gently pat your skin.
+- Apply to damp skin: Always apply face cream to warm and damp (not wet) skin.
+Creams are better able to lock in moisture when applied after a warm wash to moist skin.

 - Eye Cream: Place a few dabs around the eye and allow it to melt a bit.
 Using very gentle pressure massage into the skin.
 Never tug or pull this delicate skin!
 For best results apply to the eye area every morning and evening.*